 We rented a boat for only 1,300 php which is around 26 usd.
 We then Island Hopped to different Islands in Alaminos, Pangasinan.
 It was an amazing sight!
 It is only then that I realized how much I love the Philippines more than anywhere else in the world!
 The tropical weather, the amazing beaches, the serene nature and of course – the hospitable culture!
 Nothing beats hometown, for me, I guess. 🙂

 Hundred Islands is famous for it’s numerous islands.
 We went to Bat Island which is basically a domicile for bats.
 Crocodile Island which the Island is naturally shaped as a crocodile.
 Turtle Island which is – well shaped like a turtle.
 Governor’s Island where in you can climb up a hill and see the entire view of Hundred Islands.
-Marcos Island where in me and my Dad cliff dive into Imelda Cave (So much for naming a cave out of your late wife, former President Marcos lol).
+Marcos Island where in me and my Dad cliff dive into Imelda Cave (I see what you did there President Marcos lol).
 And so much more, I barely could even remember each!

 As we were headed to the next Island, I was curious enough to ask the Boat Driver how many Islands there is in Hundred Islands.
 I was surprised to learn that it’s not even 100!
 He said that there is exactly 123 known and named Island in Alaminos.
 I asked, “Then, why not name it 123 Islands instead?”
 He shrugged and said “I guess it sounds better if we call it Hundred Islands.”